How to Organize Your Summer ACT and SAT Test Prep

 Any way you slice it, doing summer prep will not hurt your student.
 It will get the burden off your shoulders and leave them with a plan for better test scores.

-Why your student should prep over the summer
+Why to prep for SAT and ACT over the summer

 "The best time to plant a tree was 20 years ago.
 The second best time is now."